bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 changes to be applied.

-To verify the DNS setting is operational, you can run ``nslookup <DNS name added in ConfigMap>`` from your local Linux shell.
+To verify the DNS setting is operational, you can run ``nslookup <DNS name added in Azure configuration>`` from your local Linux shell.

 This will ensure that when you scale the replica set later, other MongoDB members in the replica set can reach this instance.